JagCesar/Tesla-API/README.md

 ## How to use

-First thing you have to do is import TeslaAPI in each file where you want to use it.
+First thing you have to do is import `TeslaAPI` in each file where you want to use it.
 You do this by writing `import TeslaAPI` at the top of the file.

-To sign in the user and receive an authentication token you write:
+To sign in and receive an authentication token you write:

 ```
-TeslaAPI.sharedInstance.authenticate(
+AuthenticateRequest(
-    username: "username",
+    username: username,
-    password: "password") { result in
+    password: password).execute { result in
     switch result {
-        case .Success(let tokenDictionary):
+        case .success(let token):
             // Handle success of login here.
-        case .Failure(let error):
+        case .failure(let error):
             // Handle error here.
 The error object might give you a hint what went wrong.
     }
 }
 ```

-The object `tokenDictionary` contains everything you need to make further requests as this user.
+The object `token` given in the `.success` case contains everything you need to make further requests as this user.
 Please note that this framework does not handle saving of this token.
 You have to persist this token in a way that you think makes sense.
 I suggest storing it in the keychain.

+## Are there any other requests?

+I'll continuously add support for more endpoints, and I encourage you to submit PR's and help me.
+If you want to see which endpoints are currently available [you'll find them all here](https://github.com/JagCesar/Tesla-API/tree/master/Source/Requests).

 ## License